A Buyer’s Guide to Better Milk

 Oat, Rice, and other Milks

 Rice milk has historically been a popular option for folks with a lot of food allergies.
 It is low in calories with a thinner consistency than many other plant milks.
 Hemp milk is higher in calories than many other plant milks and delivers heart-healthy omega-3 fats.
-Oat milk is another grain option that has been hot on the scene (hello, Oatly!) though it isn’t was widely available as some of the other options.
+Oat milk has emerged in recent years as a real favorite.
+It has a taste with wide appeal and works for folks with nut allergies.

 Milk from yellow peas?
 Doesn’t sound particularly appetizing, but taste wise, it’s a new favorite.
 Sold under the brand name Ripple, pea milk has an appealing mouthfeel and flavor.
 The big difference of Ripple relative to other plant milks is that it has a high protein level, on par with cow’s milk.
 They’ve also worked a decent amount of healthy Omega-3 fats into the milk as well.
 Be sure to reach for the unsweetened variety, though, since the vanilla and chocolate have somewhere in the neighborhood of four teaspoons of added sugar per serving.